Southern corn leaf blight: Hosts

 The primary host for Southern corn leaf blight is Zea mays, or maize, known as corn in the United States.

 Various types of corn with normal cytoplasm (N) are vulnerable to Race O. They have cytoplasmic resistance to the T-toxin of Bipolaris maydis (produced by Race T).
-The absence of a gene found only in plants with Texas male sterile cytoplasm is reason for this resistance.
+The absence of a gene found only in plants with Texas male sterile cytoplasm is the reason for this resistance.
 Corn plants with T-cms cytoplasm have maternally inherited the gene T-urf 13, which encodes for a protein component of the inner mitochondrial membrane.
 T-toxin acts on this portion of the mitochondria.
 In a similar manner, Race C is only pathogenic to hosts with cytoplasm male-sterile C.

-SCLB can also infect sorghum and teosinte.
+Bipolaris maydis can also infect sorghum and teosinte.